Joniii11/discord-bot-template/docs/project-structure.md

 ### Adding a New Component Handler

 1. Create a new file in the appropriate category folder in `src/components/`
-2. Export a component definition using one of the component functions (`buttonComponent`, `stringSelectComponent`, etc.)
+2. Export a component definition using the component factory function
 3. The component handler will be automatically loaded on bot startup

 ### Adding a New Event Handler

 1. Create a new file in the appropriate event source folder in `src/events/`
-2. Export an event definition using the `eventFile` function
+2. Export an event definition using the event factory function
 3. The event handler will be automatically loaded and registered on bot startup

+### Adding a New Locale

+1. Create a new JSON file in `src/locales/` named after the locale code (e.g., `es-ES.json`)
+2. Follow the structure of existing locale files
+3. The locale will be automatically loaded on bot startup